A∞-operad

+In mathematics, an A∞-operad is a type of operad used in algebraic topology and homotopy theory to describe algebraic structures where the property of associativity is loosened.
+In a simple associative operation, such as the multiplication of numbers, the order of operations does not matter: $(a \times b) \times c = a \times (b \times c)$.
+An algebraic structure governed by an A∞-operad is one where this equality is not strict, but the two sides are connected by a homotopy (a continuous path or transformation).
+The operad itself provides the formal structure for these paths and for higher-level paths that ensure all possible ways of regrouping are compatible with each other.

-In the theory of operads in algebra and algebraic topology, an A∞-operad is a parameter space for a multiplication map that is homotopy coherently associative.
+More formally, an A∞-operad is a parameter space for a multiplication map that is homotopy coherently associative.
+The "A" stands for "associative", and the infinity symbol "∞" indicates that the associativity holds up to an infinite hierarchy of higher homotopies.
+This concept is fundamental to the study of loop spaces and is a key tool in fields like symplectic geometry (through the Fukaya category).
 (An operad that describes a multiplication that is both homotopy coherently associative and homotopy coherently commutative is called an E∞-operad.)

 Definition

 In the (usual) setting of operads with an action of the symmetric group on topological spaces, an operad A is said to be an A∞-operad if all of its spaces A(n) are Σn-equivariantly homotopy equivalent to the discrete spaces Σn (the symmetric group) with its multiplication action (where n ∈ N).
-In the setting of non-Σ operads (also termed nonsymmetric operads, operads without permutation), an operad A is A∞if all of its spaces A(n) are contractible.
+In the setting of non-Σ operads (also termed nonsymmetric operads, operads without permutation), an operad A is A∞ if all of its spaces A(n) are contractible.
 In other categories than topological spaces, the notions of homotopy and contractibility have to be replaced by suitable analogs, such as homology equivalences in the category of chain complexes.